gvwilson/sdxpy/en/src/linter/index.md

 ### As Far as We Can Go

-`FindDuplicateKeys` won't actually find all duplicate dictionary keys.
+`FindDuplicateKeys` only considers constant keys, so it won't find duplicate keys that are created on the fly:
-To see why not, consider this:

 [% inc file="function_keys.py" %]

-`FindDuplicateKeys` only consider constant keys, not keys that are created by calling functions, concatenating strings, and so on.
-We could try adding logic to look for these, but one of the fundamental theorems of computer science is that it's impossible to create a program that can predict the output of arbitrary other programs.
+We could try adding logic to handle this, but one of the fundamental theorems of computer science is that it's impossible to create a program that can predict the output of arbitrary other programs.
 Our linter can therefore produce [%g false_negative "false negatives" %],